SensorsINI/jaer/jars/SiLabsNativeWindows/ReadMe.txt

+Tobi updated to USBXPress 3.1.1 on 17.11.2009.
+Replaced DLL, lib and header here.
+Developing on Windows 7 platform.

 This folder holds the java native code to support the Silicon Labs C8051F320 microcontroller usb interface to monitor AEs and control onchip biasgenerators.